crisostomi/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an enthusiastic Ph.D. student in Computer Science at Sapienza University of Rome, where I am part of the [GLADIA research group](https://gladia.di.uniroma1.it), led by prof. Emanuele Rodolà.
+I am a 3rd year Ph.D. student in Computer Science at Sapienza University of Rome, where I am part of the [GLADIA research group](https://gladia.di.uniroma1.it), led by prof. Emanuele Rodolà.

 I believe curiosity to have a primary role in guiding research, and hence I am always looking forward to explore new  directions in my field.
 My background includes hands-on research experience in **Natural Language Understanding**, **Computer Vision** and **Geometric Deep Learning**.
-Some of my more stable interests include frontier Machine Learning themes such as **Graph Representation Learning**, **Few-Shot Learning** and **Multi-modality**.
+Some of my more stable interests include frontier Machine Learning themes such as **Model Merging**, **Representational Aligment** and **Graph Representation Learning**.

 I wholeheartedly advocate for cleaner code in ML, as complexity should not be fought with more complexity.
 Maybe unsurprisingly at this point, I really enjoy coding.
 Funnily enough, I enjoy it so much that I often code as a mean to get away from a tiring day of coding.